 12 Month Master of Science Degree in Plant Sciences

-Next program: October 2022 - September 2023
+Next program: October 2024 - September 2025

 Contact us for more information:

-Ms. Miriam Elbaz, International MSc Programs: miriamelb@savion.huji.ac.il
+Ms. Keren Ohayon, International MSc Programs: kerenoha@savion.huji.ac.il

 Alon Samach, Associate Professor